-Osaka Castle - Osaka Castle is one of Japan's most famous castles, known for sweeping views of the city from its hilltop perch.
-Construction began in 1583 by Toyotomi Hideyoshi, who intended the castle to become the centre of a new, unified Japan under his rule.
+Osaka Castle - Osaka Castle is one of Japan's most famous castles known for sweeping views of the city from its hilltop perch.
+Construction began in 1583 under Toyotomi Hideyoshi, who intended that the castle become the centre of a new, unified Japan under his rule.

-Dotonbori District - Historically a theatre district and still a popular entertainment area today, the Dotonbori district offer an eccentric and electric atmosphere
+Dotonbori District - Historically a theatre district and still a popular entertainment area today, the Dotonbori district offer an eccentric and electric atmosphere.